lucaszprado/ai-engineering/rules.md

    - **Update `progress.md`** to reflect changes.
    - **Log decisions** or relevant notes in `activeContext.md` or `.cursor/rules`.

+---

-### 🧠 Acting (Verbatim Directive)
+### 🧠 `/act` (Verbatim Directive)

 When the `/act` command is received:

-1. Assume that planning is either unnecessary or already complete.
+- Assume that planning is either unnecessary or already complete.
-2. Immediately begin Act Mode workflow:
+- Immediately begin Act Mode workflow:
   - Confirm `activeContext.md` and `progress.md` are up to date.
   - Validate scope with the user if there’s ambiguity.
   - Execute the task carefully.
   - Document outcome in `progress.md`.
   - Log any key decisions in `activeContext.md` or `.cursor/rules`.

 Do **not** ask planning questions.
 If uncertain about scope or decision, stop and ask for clarification instead of continuing.